Below is general information about Spectrum Health. If you need additional information, please contact a member of the public relations team.

 Spectrum Health is an Aa3 rated health care system by Moody’s Investors Service and AA rated by Standard and Poor’s, ratings we have maintained since 1998.
 Priority Health is rated A by A.M.
 Best Co.
 These strong ratings validate our standing in the investment community and demonstrate our commitment to prudently manage and preserve the community financial assets of Spectrum Health.
 Our financial strength allows us to deliver value to the communities we serve by offering high-quality, affordable health care.

-The organization provided more than $372 million in community benefit during its 2017 fiscal year*.
+The organization provided more than $483 million in community benefit during the last fiscal year*.

 Maintaining a progressive research culture in Grand Rapids is fundamental to our role as the region’s largest medical center.
 Spectrum Health continues to grow its own research accomplishments as well as build collaborative relationships within and throughout the local research community.